 It’s all because each builder would prepare their own specification and price it up accordingly.

 This leads to big confusion for the customer when the time comes to compare such quotations fairly.

-This is especially true when some of the builders would not include some of the jobs by luck of information, or to make their total cost lower and more attractive.
+This is especially true when some of the builders would not include some of the jobs by lack of information, or to make their total cost lower and more attractive.

 If you go ahead with such a quote – what happens next is obvious

 – the items that were not initially included are going to come up as expensive extras.

 When that happens, the customer would need to either pay more or have a big disagreement with the builder.

 Those customers who spend extra money on preparing very detailed specification and tender documents through an architect do not always avoid the headache, unfortunately.